-The Shared Responsibility Model (SRM) is a framework that delineates the responsibilities between a cloud service provider (DigitalOcean, in this case) and the customer (you) for securing the cloud environment.
-DigitalOcean protects the assets OF your cloud instance.
+The Shared Responsibility Model (SRM) is a framework that delineates the responsibilities between a CSP (DigitalOcean, in this case) and the customer (you) for helping to secure your cloud environment.
+DigitalOcean protects the assets of your cloud instance.
 For example, we provide physical security and secure the virtualization services we provide.
-You secure assets IN your cloud instance.
-For example, you secure the operating system (OS) you install on your droplet and maintain who has access to your instance.
+You secure assets in your cloud instance.
+For example, you secure the operating system (OS) you install on your droplet and maintain who has access to your instance and your content.

 There are three types of cloud products in the shared responsibility model: